seed-labs/seed-emulator/examples/blockchain/D21_chainlink/README.md

 Detailed explanation of each of the code is already provided as comments in the code, so we will not repeat them in this document.
-Each server is protected by a login page; the default username is `seed@seed.com` and the default password is `Seed@emulator123`.
+Each server (Chainlink node) is protected by a login page; the default username is `seed@seed.com` and the default password is `Seed@emulator123`.
 We can change them using the following API of the server class (the username must be an email address and the password